SEugley/Data_De-identification/README.md

 # 🕵🏻‍♂️ Data De-identification

 ## Summary
-The Customer De-identification project involved assessing and mitigating the risks associated with re-identifying individuals in a telecom customer survey dataset.
-The project utilized statistical methods and probabilistic algorithms to evaluate the risk of customer identification under various scenarios, including deliberate attacks, inadvertent recognition, data breaches, and public data exposure.
-A key part of the analysis involved creating equivalence classes by grouping customers who shared identical values for selected quasi-identifiers, such as age, gender, monthly credit card spending, and household income.
-These equivalence classes were crucial for measuring re-identification risk, with efforts focused on ensuring that each class was sufficiently large to reduce the risk of singling out individuals.
-By implementing data quality controls, masking sensitive variables, and grouping data into ranges, the project successfully reduced the re-identification risk while maintaining the dataset's utility for analysis.
-Final recommendations emphasized the importance of secure data handling and ongoing risk assessments to ensure privacy compliance​.
+A comprehensive risk assessment of a telecom customer survey dataset to evaluate the potential for customer re-identification was performed.
+Statistical methods and probabilistic algorithms were applied across four scenarios: intentional attack, unintentional recognition, data breaches, and public disclosure.
+Equivalence classes for quasi-identifiers, ensuring adequate group sizes to reduce re-identification risks, were established.
+Data quality controls, variable masking, and data grouping strategies were implemented to successfully mitigate risks while preserving the dataset’s utility.

-## Tools and Techniques
+## Tools and Skills
+* Language: Python
+* Data Protection
+* Data Governance
+* Data De-identification